palindromed/Bot-HandOff/README.md

 #### Customer Waiting

 A customer can enter a *Waiting* state.
-In this state, their messagers are no longer sent to the bot.
+In this state, their messages are no longer sent to the bot.
 If they send any messages, they will be informed that they are waiting to be connected to an agent.

 Depending on how your bot is written, this could happen via any or all of:

 * customer request (e.g. "I want to talk to a human!" or just "help")
-* bot logic (e.g. sentiment analysis determins user is getting frustrated)
+* bot logic (e.g. sentiment analysis determines user is getting frustrated)
 * agent action

 The Handoff framework allows the bot author to decide the triggers for putting the customer into the Waiting state.